You Can Still Get Free At-Home COVID Tests. Here’s How

 4. See If Your State Offers Free Rapid Antigen Tests

-Now that the national stockpile is depleted, some states are stepping up to provide free at-home COVID-19 tests to residents.
-Maine, Minnesota, and several other states are working directly with test manufacturers to coordinate this effort.
+When the national stockpile dwindled, some states stepped up to provide free at-home COVID-19 tests to residents.
+Maine, Minnesota and several other states are working directly with test manufacturers to coordinate this effort.

-Go to Say Yes!
-To Covid Test website or Project ACT and enter your zip code to discover if free self-tests are available in your community.
+Go to the Say Yes!
+To Covid Test website or Project ACT and enter your ZIP code to discover if free self-tests are available in your community.
 Say Yes! is a cooperative partnership between the Washington, Wisconsin and Minnesota health departments, while Project ACT is a national program funded by the Rockefeller Foundation.

-5. Go to an In-Person COVID Testing Location Near You
+5. Go to an In-Person COVID-19 Testing Location Near You

 If all else fails, there are low or no-cost COVID testing centers available across the country.
 Some COVID-19 testing sites will even hand out a home test kit at self-serve kiosks.

-Both federal, state and county governments are helping to fund free testing sites and other testing resources at local health departments, pharmacies and clinics.
+Federal, state and county governments are helping to fund free testing sites and other testing resources at local health departments, pharmacies and clinics.
 You can search on government websites, but the best resource is the Department of Health and Human Services database of free COVID-19 testing locations here.

 Should You Stockpile At-Home COVID Tests?

 Before you get more free at-home COVID-19 tests, it’s worth asking if you should have a stockpile in your medicine cabinet.
 And the answer?
 It depends.